fniessink/toisto/docs/software.md

 9. Change the gender of a concept.
 9. Provide the positive, comparative, or superlative degree of comparison, given an adjective in another degree.
 10. Change the tense of a concept between infinitive, present tense, and past tense.
-11. Change the sentence form from declarative to interrogative and vice versa.
+11. Change the grammatical mood of a concept between declarative, interrogative, and imperative mood.
 12. Change the polarity from affirmative to negative and vice versa.
 13. Change cardinal numbers into ordinal numbers and vice versa.
 14. Give the antonym.